-An excerpt from my upcoming novel Innermountain appears in the new spring issue of High Desert Journal.
+Nominated for a Pushcart Prize, this excerpt from my upcoming novel Innermountain appears in the spring 2018 issue of High Desert Journal.
 With a stunning painting by Ric Gendron.

 Eddie watched them arrive.
 Seven men emerging from two snowy cars in front of Building One with the grey mountains pocked white behind them.
 Six wore Levi jackets and aviator sunglasses, the young ones, with hair down their backs, hair in braids wrapped with leather, hair bound with bandanas and beaded headbands.
 They looked cool as a hippie militia from Life Magazine.
 Eddie stood there holding the school’s front door, feeling like a chump in his small orange parka and pleated khakis: football star, Diné student, your average junior, gawking.